Foobar2000: Optional

 With addons or plugins, foobar2000 can read the APE, HDCD, AC3, DTS, SACD and DVD-Audio formats.

 Other optional features include playback statistics, CD burning, kernel streaming, ASIO support, WASAPI output compatibility, and a UPnP/DLNA renderer, media server and controller for networking.
 Third-party support is also present in the audio client.
 For instance, foobar2000 supports Last.fm scrobbling and integration with Apple iPod, including album art support and automatic transcoding of audio formats not supported by iPod itself.

 Derivative works

-foobar2000 developer Peter Pawłowski has also made other audio software, including Boom, which his website describes as an "easy to use audio player intended for casual computer users".
-It runs on Windows.
+foobar2000 developer Peter Pawłowski has also made other audio software, including Boom, which is aimed at "non-technical people who just want to listen to their music".
+It comprises a single executable file that runs on Windows without requiring installation.